nobrudevz/project-flat/README.md

 <details>
 <summary>Performance issues</summary>

-- Use specific patterns
+- Use specific patterns instead of broad ones
-- Avoid unnecessary recursion
+- Avoid deep recursion when possible
-- Limit search depth
+- Be explicit about which files you need

 </details>